mmaelicke/scikit-gstat/README.rst

 Scikit-Gstat
 ============

+Info: scikit-gstat needs Python >= 3.5!

-This module offers at the current state a scipy-styled `Variogram` class for performing geostatistical analysis.
+At current state, this module offers a scipy-styled `Variogram` class for performing geostatistical analysis.
-This class is can be used to derive variograms.
+This class can be used to derive variograms.
 Key benefits are a number of semivariance estimators and theoretical variogram functions.
 The module is planned to be hold in the manner of scikit modules and be based upon `numpy` and `scipy` whenever possible.
-There is also a distance matrix extension available, with a function for calculating n.dimensional distance matrices for the variogram.
+There is also a distance matrix extension available, with a function for calculating n-dimensional distance matrices for the variogram.
 The estimators include:

 - matheron
 - cressie
 - dowd
 - genton (still buggy)
-- entropy (not tested)
+- entropy
+- bin quantiles

 The models include: